 There are reportedly over 1000 LMS on the market and we have selected just a few, but these are products we would seriously advise you as a training company or in-house training department to put on your shortlist.
 We have used and deployed many of these learning management systems on our own projects, as well as projects for our clients.

 Elsewhere on our site, we provide shortlists and reviews addressing LMS options for large organisations, mid-sized companies and SMEs.
-We also signpost top elearning solutions for various industry sectors.
+We also signpost top elearning solutions for various industry sectors and countries across the globe.

 If you wish for us to give you a view on the best LMS for your organisation, please get in touch.